Alder Firewood

 It's important to make sure alder is seasoned before use and don't attempt to burn it when it's wet.

-Wet alder smokes a lot and leaves behind a lot of ash.
+Wet alder smokes a lot and leaves behind a lot of ash, so you'll want to make sure alder is allowed to dry for 6-12 months before you burn it.

 Seasoned alder firewood burns relatively fast but creates a hot fire with decent coals.